Chas-Henrik/ToDo-List-Typescript-Firebase/README.md

 *Notes:*
 1. Firebase creates the Todo Id to assure that each Todo Id is unique (even when the same user accesses the database simultaneously from two or more devices).
+2. The Firebase API Key has been stored as an environment variable both on the local machine and on GitHub when deploying the 'twin project site'.

 ***